shRNA Gene Knockdown Solutions

 shRNA-mediated gene knockdown

-Short hairpin RNA (shRNAs) are RNA molecules with stem-loop structures that can be used for targeted degradation of mRNA sequences through complementary base-pairing and therefore, are widely used for a variety of RNAi applications. shRNAs can be introduced into target cells using double-stranded DNA vectors, in both viral and non-viral formats.
-When cells are transfected or transduced with a shRNA vector, the shRNA is transcribed in the nucleus to form a hairpin structure consisting of a sense strand having the same sequence as the mRNA to be silenced, followed by a single-stranded loop and then an antisense strand, which is complementary to the sense strand.
-The transcribed shRNA exits the nucleus, is processed by Dicer in the cytoplasm and is then loaded onto the RNA-induced silencing complex (RISC) complex for subsequent target mRNA recognition and degradation (Figure 1).
+shRNAs can be introduced into target cells using DNA vectors, in both viral and non-viral formats.
+When cells are transfected or transduced with an shRNA vector, the shRNA is transcribed in the nucleus to form a hairpin structure consisting of a sense strand with the same sequence as the mRNA to be silenced (pink strand in Figure 1), followed by a single-stranded loop and an antisense strand complementary to the sense strand (teal strand in Figure 1).
+The transcribed shRNA exits the nucleus, is processed by Dicer in the cytoplasm, and is then loaded onto the RNA-induced silencing complex (RISC) for subsequent target mRNA recognition and degradation (Figure 1).

 Difference between U6-based and miR-based shRNA mediated gene expression knockdown in nucleus.

-Figure 1 .
-Mechanisms of U6-based and miR-based shRNA mediated gene expression knockdown.
+Figure 2.
+Mechanisms of U6- and miR-based shRNA mediated gene expression knockdown.

 shRNA structure Simple stem-loop shRNA shRNA adapted with a microRNA scaffold